 Aloha!
 My name is Seth; I am an attorney, photojournalist and blogger in Honolulu, Hawaii.

 As a Photojournalist, I humbly attempt to capture candid moments of life and human nature, truthfully and honestly.
 Looking through the lens should always result in seeing life with greater clarity, and helping others to do the same.

 The world is a fascinating place, full of wonderful people, extraordinary cuisines, and delightfully diverse cultures and traditions.
 Great stories surround us.
 My blogging journey is an attempt to capture just a few.
 Find out more about me.

 Thanks for stopping by and spending a part of your day with me.
-Feel free to contact me with any comments or inquiries, and be sure to join my free eMusings mail list to receive updates whenever a new post is live.
+Feel free to contact me with any comments or inquiries, and be sure to join my free eMusings mail list to receive updates whenever a a new post goes live.
 Cheers!